Same As It Ever Was

 - The short film this week was a repeat of the garbage man short from season one.

 - This was followed by the introduction of the Coneheads, and I forgot just how much I liked them.

 - George Benson then returns to sing Gonna Love You More.

 - Next was a sketch called Youth Ask the Questions where they made fun of the youngest voting generation from the time about how stupid and naive their questions are which is another ongoing cycle that annoys me.

 - This was followed by a repeat of the Ambassador Training Academy that has played multiple times throughout the two seasons.

 - Finally, Nader came out to say his good night.

-This was a very strong episode, especially for having a politician as the host.
-I don't know if the cast and writers had extra energy with the addition of Bill Murray but it almost feels like a whole new show and these were the top three sketches of this exciting night.
+This was a solid episode, especially for having a politician as the host.
+I don't know if the cast and writers had extra energy with the addition of Bill Murray, but it almost feels like a whole new show and these were the top three sketches of this exciting night.
 First, I forgot just how much I love the Coneheads as someone who feels disconnected I relate to any storyline where aliens are trying to blend in despite their obvious differences.
 Next, I found the Nader daydream sketch very interesting as it inspired the introductory statement.
 Finally, Emily Litella thinking that the president wanted to make Puerto Rico a steak is a sketch that always comes to mind when thinking of these older episodes.